RetroPie/RetroPie-Docs/docs/Super-Nintendo-Entertainment-System.md

 **PiSNES** is an optional emulator that is recommended for full speed emulation of some games that run slow on a RPi0 or RPi1 in lr-snes9x2002, though it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.

-**snes9x-rpi** is an optional emulator that is identical to PiSNES in that it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.
-Where this emulator differs is that it does have the option of exiting the emulator by using Select+Start and requires a keyboard to exit.
+**snes9x-rpi** is an optional emulator that is identical to PiSNES in that it is based on the same version of SNES9x, has the same inaccurate sound emulation, and SFX/SA1/SFX2 games do not work.
+Where this emulator differs is that it does have the option of exiting the emulator by using Select+Start and requires a keyboard to exit without [advanced controller configuration](https://retropie.org.uk/docs/Universal-Controller-Calibration-&-Mapping-Using-xboxdrv/).
+How well it performs compared to PiSNES is currently unknown.

 ## ROMS